Battle of the nation brands

 Scottish residents over the age of 16 are eligible to vote.
 According to the National Records for Scotland 4.1m people aged 16+ registered to vote (2).
 Though of nearly half a million EU citizens living in Scotland just 94k registered.
 16-17 year olds also vote for the first time.
 This is the result of a political bargain or trade which suggests different benefits to the different political sides.

 Influencing starts with awareness of an issue or opportunity.
 Appreciating or rejecting an idea, engaging (and potentially interacting with other influences or influencers) then follows to reinforce or change voting intention and behaviour.
-Research in political science has traditionally ignored non-rational considerations in theories of mass political behaviour though a growing literature suggests that affective states (i.e. emotions or feelings in contrast to cognition) can be both beneficial and biasing (3).
-Some research (4) has found that anxiety and enthusiasm encourage more evaluation and consideration of political choices.
+Research in political science has traditionally ignored non-rational considerations in theories of mass political behaviour though a growing literature suggests that affective states (i.e. emotions or feelings in contrast to cognition) are both beneficial and biasing (3).
+In addition other research (4) found that anxiety and enthusiasm encourage more evaluation and consideration of political choices.
 Also that events such as the outcome of football matches (5) and the weather (6) can stir emotions and affect voting decisions.

 How does the electorate perceive the question?

-The ‘Yes’ camp put the question as Scotland vs. Westminster and seek to paint Westminster, and the likes of David Cameron, as the enemy.
-Meanwhile, the ‘Better Together’ team say that the question is not about choosing between two states but about choosing between one or both.
+The ‘Yes’ camp frame the question as Scotland vs. Westminster and paint Westminster, and the likes of David Cameron, as the enemy.
+Meanwhile, the ‘Better Together’ team argue that the question is not about choosing between two states but about choosing between one or both.
 Though through the electorate’s eyes the spectrum of options from Scotland the brand to both Scottish and British brands is probably greater.
-Where perceptions lie is key to winning hearts and minds.
+Where perceptions lie is key to electoral success.

 What are the benefits of Scottish Independence?